-- 4.1 The onus of proof will be on the person who has made the Complaint, Protest or Appeal. - 4.2 The standard of proof is on the balance of probabilities.
-The Judicial Committee or Jury of Appeal need only be satisfied on the balance of probabilities (more likely than not). - 4.3 Where there is a direct conflict between evidence of the Participant and other relevant parties and no corroborative supporting evidence exists either way then the Judicial Committee or Jury of Appeal may in their absolute discretion, give a presumptive but not conclusive weight, to an official's account without in any way pre-determining the final decision. - 4.4 Greater significance should be placed on the Participant's intention than on the actual outcome in reaching any decision.
-The consequences of the action may however, influence the penalty. - 4.5 In any case in which it is claimed a Participant was guilty of an offence by reason of provocative conduct on the part of another Participant or person, such provocative conduct shall be no defence for any incident but may be taken into account in determining the penalty or suspension. - 4.6 A Participant's previous history should not be considered when determining guilt.
+- 24.1.
+The onus of proof will be on the person who has made the Complaint, Protest, Red card, Accumulation of points or Appeal. - 24.2.
+The standard of proof is on the balance of probabilities.
+The Judicial Committee or Jury of Appeal need only be satisfied on the balance of probabilities (more likely than not). - 24.3.
+Where there is a direct conflict between evidence of the Participant and other relevant parties and no corroborative supporting evidence exists either way then the Judicial Committee or Jury of Appeal may in their absolute discretion, give a presumptive but not conclusive weight, to an official's account without in any way pre-determining the final decision - 24.4.
+Greater significance should be placed on the Participant's intention than on the actual outcome in reaching any decision.
+The consequences of the action may, however, influence the penalty. - 24.5.
+In any case in which it is claimed a Participant was guilty of an offence by reason of provocative conduct on the part of another Participant or person, such provocative conduct shall be no defence for any incident but may be taken into account in determining the penalty or suspension. - 24.6.
+A Participant's previous history should not be considered when determining guilt.
 However, their history should be considered when determining a penalty or suspension.
 Repeat offenders should expect more severe penalties.

-5. The Decision
+25. The Decision

-- 5.1 Any decision in relation to a Complaint or investigation should be in writing and deal with the following matters: - a.
-Whether the Participant(s) accepts that Misconduct has occurred resulting in a breach of this Code of Conduct. - b.
-If the Participant does not accept the breach, a finding as to whether a breach has occurred and why. - c.
-The penalty for any breach. - 5.2 Any decision in relation to a Protest or Appeal should be in writing and deal with the following matters: - a.
-The outcome of the Protest or Appeal.
+- 25.1.
+Any decision in relation to a Complaint or investigation should be in writing and deal with the following matters: - a) Whether the Participant(s) accepts that Misconduct has occurred resulting in a breach of this Code of Conduct. - b) If the Participant does not accept the breach, a finding as to whether a breach has occurred and why. - c) The penalty for any breach. - 25.2.
+Any decision in relation to a Protest or Appeal should be in writing and deal with the following matters: - a) The outcome of the Protest or Appeal - b) Any implications for other Participants or teams in the Competitions.

-- b.
-Any implications for other Participants or teams in the Competitions. - If the Protest or Appeal is upheld, whether the fee for lodgement of the Protest will be returned. - 5.3 When a decision by the Judicial Committee involves a suspension, such a suspension period should be served at a level of hockey equivalent and/or above the level at which the breach occurred, unless otherwise directed by the Judicial Committee. - 5.4 While serving a suspension period a Participant shall not participate at any level, nor be involved in hockey in another capacity at any level until completion of the match or matches comprising the suspension period, unless otherwise directed by the Judicial Committee. - A Participant shall not participate in any match if they have been issued a red card, or if they are the subject of a formal complaint, protest or appeal, until the case has been heard and determined before the Judicial Committee, unless specifically authorised to do so by the Judicial Committee.
+- c) If the Protest or Appeal is upheld, whether the fee for lodgement of the Protest will be returned. - 25.3.
+When a decision by the Judicial Committee involves a suspension, such a suspension period should be served at a level of hockey equivalent and/or above the level at which the breach occurred, unless otherwise directed by the Judicial Committee. - 25.4. - 25.5.
+While serving a suspension period a Participant shall not participate at any level, nor be involved in hockey in another capacity at any level until completion of the match or matches comprising the suspension period, unless otherwise directed by the Judicial Committee. - 25.6.
+A Participant shall not participate in any match if they have been issued a red card, or if they are the subject of a formal complaint, protest or appeal, until the case has been heard and determined before the Judicial Committee, unless specifically authorised to do so by the Judicial Committee.

-6. The Penalty
+26. The Penalty

-- 6.1 A clear definition of the penalty will include: - a.
-The penalty imposed; - b.
-Where a penalty imposed contains a suspension period: - (i) The number of matches and/or timeframe for which the Participant is suspended; - (ii) The date of commencement of the suspension; and - (iii) The match or matches to which the suspension will apply.
+- 26.1.
+A clear definition of the penalty will include: - a) The penalty imposed; - b) Where a penalty imposed contains a suspension period: - i.
+The number of matches and/or timeframe for which the Participant is suspended; - ii.
+The date of commencement of the suspension; and - iii.
+The match or matches to which the suspension will apply.